maize-genetics/phg_v2/docs/build_and_load.md

     step.
 * `--db-path` - path to PHG database directory for VCF storage.

-> [!NOTE]
-> Optionally, `create-ref-vcf` can also use another parameter,
+OPTIONAL parameters:
+There are 2 optional parameters to `create-ref-vcf`:

-> `--reference-url`.
-This is an optional URL where the reference
-> FASTA file can be downloaded.
-This will be added to the VCF header
+* `--reference-url` - URL where the reference FASTA file can be downloaded.
+This will be added to the VCF header information.
-> information.
+* `--conda-env-prefix` - path to the Conda directory that contains the conda environment needed to run phg.
+If not set, env `phgv2-conda` in the defauilt location will be used.

 Once the command is complete, and you have navigated into the `--db-path` parameter directory (in my case, `vcf_dbs/`), you will